We're here to help

 Our Review Process

 At MBKU, we practice rolling admissions.
-Rolling admissions is the process where applicants are considered for a seat in the class as they apply.
-To maximize success in a rolling admissions cycle, students are encouraged to apply early to ensure they are considered before the class filled.
+Rolling admissions is the process by which applicants are considered for a seat in the class as they apply.
+To maximize success in a rolling admissions cycle, students are encouraged to apply early to ensure they are considered before the class is filled.

 Application Deadline